Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-64-survive.md

 They parted with a few good-nights that told him they were just as drained as him.
 Alone at last, he shuffled through into the suite’s bedroom, changed into his pajamas in the dark, and slipped into bed, where Catherine half-turned and gave him a sleepy half-awake kiss.

-"You should have come to bed hours ago…" she told him.
+"You should have come to bed hours ago..." she told him.

 "You’re right."